dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 - Relations: if we change the basis of $k$ using a multiplication by $b\in k^\times$, we get $<ab^2>=<a>$.
 (This means that $a \in k^\times/(k^\times)^2$
   - We also get $<a> + <b> = <a+b> + <ab(a+b)>$

+There are many concrete computations of this known for global fields, local fields, finite fields, function fields, etc.